Absence and pensions contributions

-There are all kinds of reasons why we may be absent from work such as illness, child related leave, strike breaks and unpaid leave.
+There are all kinds of reasons why you may be absent from work.
+Special rules apply to protect your LGPS pension if you are on sick leave, child-related leave, or reserve forces leave.
 How this may affect your pension is explored below.

 Strike action

-The online calculator on the LGPS member website can work out what the cost will be.
+The LGPS online calculator can work out what the cost will be.
 To use the calculator, first you'll need to contact your employer to find out the amount of pay lost due to strike action.

 You can pay APCs to cover a period of lost pension through strike action at any time whilst you're an active member of the LGPS.